Javadyakuza/Octus-Integration-Guide/docs/EVM-to-EVER.md

 | expected_evers | see [expected_evers](./concepts.md#event-contract-deploy-value-expected_evers) |
 | payload        | operational payload, see [payloads](./concepts.md#payloads)                    |

-### NOTE : continue if paying the EVERSCALE network operations with its native coin !!
+### NOTE : Continue if paying the EVERSCALE network operations with its native coin !!

 2. Now it's time to deploy the event contract which has two ways:

 - 2.1: See {[EVM to Ever Transfer Mechanics Overview : 3.1](#31-if-the-user-at-the-time-of-deposit-accepted-to-pay-the-event-contract-deployment-fee-with-the-origin-evm-network-native-coin-the-relayers-will-automatically-swap-that-to-ever-which-is-the-everscale-native-coin-and-deploy-the-event-contract-themselves)}. at this step we just have to wait.

-- 2.2: In this case, we have to deploy the event contract manually by calling this function:
+- 2.2: Deploy event contract manually by calling `deployEvent` function:

 ## Function